Apiaceae

 記事内に商品プロモーションを含む場合があります

-Aegopodium is a perennial plant characterized by its delicate clusters of small white flowers and variegated leaves.
-Commonly used as ground cover in gardens, it is also well-suited for areas with plenty of shade.
+Aegopodium is a perennial herb characterized by its delicate umbels of small white flowers and its variegated foliage.
+In addition to being widely used as ground cover in gardens, it is also easy to cultivate in shaded areas.

 Basic Information